Vyral/brett-jennings/_posts/2020-05-29-real-estate-and-equity-market-update.md

 ![](/uploads/6.png){: width="100%" height="100%"}

-“Buy a Home” Google Search TrendsAnd when we look at another leading indicator of Buyer demand, the&nbsp;[number of Showing Requests](https://www.showingtime.com/impact-of-coronavirus/){: target="_blank"}, we see that number of buyers requesting property tours has already reached last years numbers even with the challenges that come with shelter in place.&nbsp;
+“Buy a Home” Google Search Trends

+When we look at another leading indicator of Buyer demand, the&nbsp;[number of Showing Requests](https://www.showingtime.com/impact-of-coronavirus/){: target="_blank"}, we see that number of buyers requesting property tours has already reached last years numbers even with the challenges that come with shelter in place.&nbsp;

 ![](/uploads/7.png){: width="100%" height="100%"}